The following diagram indicates the minimum deployment pattern used for high availability.

-Enable the wka mode for both nodes as shown below.
-See About Membership Schemes for more information on wka mode.
+Enable wka mode on both nodes as shown below.
+For more information on wka mode see About Membership Schemes.

-Add both the EI Analytics nodes as well known members in the cluster under the
+Add both the DAS nodes as well known members in the cluster under the

 memberstag in each node as shown in the example below.

 For each node, enter the respective server IP address as the value for the

 localMemberHostproperty as shown below.

 <DAS_HOME>/repository/conf/event-processor.xmlfile as follows to cluster CEP in receiver.

 Click here to view the complete event-processor.xml file with the changes mentioned above.